-In 2023 we moved to actively enhancing our hotel portfolio's sustainability through targeted energy audits.

-These audits, conducted in partnership with engineering experts, offer crucial insights for energy efficiency improvements in our current hotels and inform the design of future projects.
+In 2024 we moved to actively enhancing our hotel portfolio's sustainability through with engineering experts, offer crucial insights for energy efficiency improvements in our current hotels and inform the design of future projects.

 The results are key to refining maintenance schedules, upgrades, and internal training, while also setting precise energy conservation goals.
 This approach aligns our energy management efforts with the capital expenditure and property management cycles.
 Hotel operations become more efficient and sustainable.